xenondevs/Docs/docs/nova/addon/items/creating-items.md

 }
 ```

-This item will default to the model under `models/item/example_item.json` or alternatively create a basic item model
+This item will default to the model under `models/item/example_item.json` or, if no such model exists, create a basic item model
-with the texture `textures/item/example_item.png`.
+with the texture under `textures/item/example_item.png`.

 ## Item Model Definitions